turmoni/micropython-lib/micropython/lora/README.md

 antenna, and the rest of the modem configuration.
 It should be measured and tuned empirically not determined from this configuration information alone.

-[*] For SX1261 and SX1262 the datasheet shows "Optimal" Power Amplifier configuration values for these output power levels.
+[*] For some modems the datasheet shows "Optimal" Power Amplifier configuration values for these output power levels.
 If setting one of these levels, the optimal settings from the datasheet are applied automatically by the driver.
 Therefore it is recommended to use one of these power levels if possible.

-[^] For SX1261 +15dBm is only possible with frequency above 400MHz, will be +14dBm
+[^] In the marked configurations +15dBm is only possible with frequency above 400MHz, will be +14dBm otherwise.
-otherwise.

 #### `implicit_header` - Implicit/Explicit Header Mode
 Type: `bool`